Human Assist Devices - Fluid Powered Ankle-Foot Orthosis (Test Bed 6)

 Statement of Test Bed Goals

-The goal of this test bed is to drive the development of enabling fluid power technologies to:
+The goal of test bed 6 (TB6) is to drive the development of enabling fluid power technologies to:

 - Miniaturize fluid power systems for use in novel, human-scale, untethered devices that operate in the 10 to 100 W range.